skip to content

 • Hours for Pro Bono Opportunities: Flexible

-• Malpractice Insurance for Volunteer Lawyers: Yes
+• Malpractice insurance is provided for volunteers: Yes

 • Training Provided: Yes